 Onboarding

-Onboarding is the process that a merchant follows to set up your app.
+Onboarding is the process that merchants follow to set up your app.
 The onboarding process is crucial to merchant success.

 Onboarding should welcome merchants and make them eager to use your app or feature.
-Onboarding makes the merchant comfortable and sets their expectations as soon as they start using your app.
+Onboarding makes merchants comfortable and sets their expectations as soon as they start using your app.

 Merchants should feel like they know what to do in your app after they’ve completed the onboarding experience.
 This leads to higher usage retention.